What Personal Information Do We Collect From The People That Visit Our Blog, Website, or App?

 Do We Use ‘Cookies’?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser (like Internet Explorer) settings.
+You do this through your browser (like the Chrome browser) settings.

 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

-If you disable cookies off, some features will be disabled.
-It may affect the user’s experience that makes your site experience more efficient and some of our services will not function properly.
+If you disable cookies, some features will be disabled.
+It may affect the user’s experience which makes your site experience more efficient and some of our services will not function properly.
 For more information, read our Cookies Policy.